-2 large pears, peeled and halved

-2 cups (4.7 dl) fresh lingonberries (or cranberries if lingonberries are unavailable)

-1 cup (200 g) sugar

-1 cup (2.4 dl) water

-Whipped cream, for serving
+2 large pears, peeled and halved 2 cups (4.7 dl) fresh lingonberries (or cranberries if lingonberries are unavailable) 1 cup (200 g) sugar 1 cup (2.4 dl) water Whipped cream, for serving

-In a saucepan, combine the lingonberries (or cranberries), sugar, and water.
-Bring the mixture to a boil over medium heat, stirring until the sugar is fully dissolved.
-Lower the heat and let it simmer for 5 minutes Once the poaching liquid is prepared, carefully add the pears to the simmering liquid.
+Once the poaching liquid is prepared, carefully add the pears to the simmering liquid.
 Cover and poach the pears gently over low heat for 15-20 minutes, or until they are tender but still firm enough to hold their shape.
 Test the tenderness with a fork or skewer.

 When the pears are ready, remove them from the liquid and set them aside.
 Using an immersion blender, blend the poaching liquid until smooth.
-For a smoother sauce, strain the liquid through a finemesh sieve to remove seeds and pulp.
+For a smoother sauce, strain the liquid through a fine-mesh sieve to remove seeds and pulp.